 Two New York state lawmakers are pressing the state’s health department to investigate UnitedHealth Group’s physician practice arm, Optum, according to a Dec.
 3 report from Mid Hudson News.

-New York state Sen. Peter Harckham and Assemblyman Matt Slater called on the health department to review whether excluding competing exchange plans constitutes a conflict of interest for Optum and UnitedHealth Group, adopt regulations requiring advance notice to the public before major clinic closures occur, and assess the impact of Optum’s network reductions and facility closures on healthcare access and affordability.
+New York state Sen. Peter Harckham and Assemblyman Matt Slater called on the health department to review whether leaving the network of competing health plans constitutes a conflict of interest for Optum and UnitedHealth Group, adopt regulations requiring advance notice to the public before major clinic closures occur, and assess the impact of Optum’s network reductions and facility closures on healthcare access and affordability.

-Optum recently eliminated multiple plans, including Fidelis/WellCare and Cigna/HealthSpring, which could impact low-income residents, Medicare Advantage enrollees and Medicaid patients.
+Optum recently eliminated multiple plans from its network in New York and New Jersey, including Centene’s Fidelis/WellCare and HCSC’s HealthSpring, which could impact low-income residents, Medicare Advantage enrollees and Medicaid patients.

-The company is also shuttering a multispecialty medical office in Somers, N.Y., the report said.
+The company is also shuttering a multispecialty medical office in Somers, N.Y., along with clinics in New Jersey and Connecticut.

 “As cuts to Medicaid deepen, health care systems across the country are having to make tough choices to keep care affordable.
 Optum has made updates to our Medicaid and Medicare payer relationships in New York and New Jersey as part of our ongoing commitment to delivering long-term, affordable care for the communities we serve.